quicksilversel/cactus/README.md

 Cactus is a web application that helps take better care of houseplants with IoT sensors.

-This project was created for CS431 Service Computing Course, Fall 2021 KAIST
+<i>This project was created for CS431 Service Computing Course.</i>

 ## Preview